-Reflections on collaboration: An opening
+Reflections on Collaboration: An Opening

 As Professor of Learning Innovation at Bournemouth University, UK, I lead on innovation in research, teaching and professional practice within the Faculty of Health and Social Sciences.
 Joining academia from industry I approach much of my work as an academic outsider, sustained through friends, allies and networks.
-I have had an interesting and varied inter-disciplinary journey: working in a Business working with colleagues in Nursing Sciences.
-To build community through collaboration has been the essence of my work, and this chapter shares examples of what I term 'brokerage' (Outram 2009).
+I have had an interesting and varied inter-disciplinary journey: working in a Business School; being a Reader in a Teacher Training department; running a central education unit; and now working with colleagues in Nursing Sciences.
+To build community through collaboration has been the essence of my work, and this chapter shares examples of what I term 'brokerage' (Outram, 2009).